Steven-M-Carpenter/LoginCode/README.md

     Additionally, the storage key was assigned a default value of `SMC_authkey` to avoid possible conflicts.
 You can adjust that key to fit the needs of your application.
 There are 2 references to that value and both should be changed.
+The key is set to use local storage to simplify testing.
+Session storage is preferred for deploying apps.

     The messages for both success and failure which are included in the `loginController.js` file will work as provided or can be tailored to your specific needs.
+The returned status codes are not yet being set so expect to recieve 200 routinely.
+Each response will contain an object with a boolean value assigned to the `success` key which can be interrogated for the result of the operation.

 5. Be sure the `mongoose` and `bcryptjs` libraries are installed on the server side of your application.
 These can be installed using either of the following commands: